There are the most sophisticated and highly coordinated biochemical reactions happening behind every single act in your body.

-Include products containing healthy fat into your diet, such as fatty fish, seeds and nuts, eggs, avocados.
+Include products containing healthy fat in your diet, such as fatty fish, seeds and nuts, eggs, and avocados.

 Essential fatty acids in form of fish oil are one of the supplements that support the healthy functioning of your brain.

-But Algal oil supplement can be a good option for vegetarians.
+But Algal oil supplements can be a good option for vegetarians.

 Magnesium and Zinc

 Magnesium is an important element for brain health and proper sleep as well as zinc.
 Low levels of Magnesium are associated with anxiety whereas low levels of zinc are related to depression.

 Both can be obtained with nutrient-rich foods like

 - nuts, avocados, green leafy vegetables for magnesium and